mewspring/pgg/README.md

 ===

 The goal of this project is to provide insight and facilitate the understanding of how to create a pretty good game (pgg).
-It is intended to grow organically through iterative commits.

 Documentation
 -------------